 As a result of the Combination, Gulf will initially be entitled to representation on our Board, the size of which we expect to be increased from nine to twelve members at or before the Closing, resulting in three vacancies in the Board.
-Under the terms and subject to the conditions of the Shareholder Agreement, three individuals designated by Gulf, who have not yet been identified, will be appointed to the Board at the Closing to fill those vacancies, each to serve on one of our Board's three separate director classes; provided that such individuals satisfy the eligibility standards established by the New York Stock Exchange and the Company's Nominating and Corporate

-Governance Committee.
-Gulf will thereafter have the right, at the annual meetings of our shareholders, to nominate to our Board (i) three directors so long as its beneficial ownership of the Common Stock (or Common and Preferred Stock, considered as a single class, if Preferred Stock is issued as Consideration Shares) exceeds 19%, (ii) two directors so long as its beneficial ownership of the Common Stock (or Common and Preferred Stock, considered as a single class, if Preferred Stock is issued as Considered as a single class, if Preferred Stock is issued as Considered as a single class, if Preferred Stock is issued as Considered as a single class, if Preferred Stock (or Common and Preferred Stock, considered as a single class, if Preferred Stock (or Common and Preferred Stock, considered as a single class, if Preferred Stock is issued as Consideration Shares) exceeds 14% and (iii) have the right to nominate one director so long as its beneficial ownership of the Common Stock (or Common and Preferred Stock, considered as a single class, if Preferred Stock is issued as Consideration Shares) exceeds 10%.
-Upon the mutual agreement of the Company and the Sellers, Gulf may be entitled to two of nine directors, instead of three of twelve directors.
+Under the terms and subject to the conditions of the Shareholder Agreement, three individuals designated by Gulf, who have not yet been identified, will be appointed to the Board at the Closing to fill those vacancies, each to serve on one of our Board's three separate director classes; provided that such individuals satisfy the eligibility standards established by the New York Stock Exchange and the Company's Nominating and Corporate Governance Committee.
+Gulf will thereafter have the right, at the annual meetings of our shareholders, to nominate to our Board (i) three directors so long as its beneficial ownership of the Common Stock (or Common and Preferred Stock, considered as a single class, if Preferred Stock is issued as Consideration Shares) exceeds 19%, (ii) two directors so long as its beneficial ownership of the Common and Preferred Stock, considered as a single class, if Preferred Stock is issued as Considered as a single class, if Preferred Stock is issued as a single class, if Preferred Stock is issued as Considered as a single class, if Preferred Stock is issued as Considered as a single class, if Preferred Stock is issued as Considered as a single class, if Preferred Stock is issued as Considered as a single class, if Preferred Stock is issued as Considered as a single class, if Preferred Stock is issued as Considered as a single class, if Preferred Stock is issued as Considered as a single class, if Preferred Stock is issued as Considered as a single class, if Preferred Stock is issued as Considered as a single class, if Preferred Stock is issued as Considered as a single class, if Preferred Stock is issued as Considered as a single class, if Preferred Stock is issued as Considered as a single class, if Preferred Stock is issued as Considered as a single class, i